top of page

 Sphecodes have a black head and thorax, and either an entirely red abdomen or red abdomen with black markings (although some species can have an entirely black abdomen).
 Most species have three forewing submarginal cells; a minority have two.
 Females lack pollen-collecting structures.
 Bees in this genus

 can be extremely small- to medium-sized and range in length from 2 to 13 mm (0.07 to 0.5 inches).
-The physical size of given species often, but not always, is similar in size to the host.
+The physical size of a given species often, but not always, is similar in size to the host.

 Sphecodes